burrowsjeff/jeffburro.ws/resume.md

 **_2012-2015_**

+* Coordinate capital infrastructure projects totalling over $2.8 Million over 18 months
 * Create and negotiate $1.5M annual budget based on multiple fund sources
 * Responsible for the stewardship of $14M in endowed funds
-* Create 3-5 grant proposals per year and report back to funding agency on progress
-* Generate and analyze financial reports to guide business decisions and increase effectiveness
+* Generate and analyze financial reports to guide business decisions
-* Analyze cost history and current trends to create predictive reports with 96% accuracy
+* Generate cost predictions with 96% accuracy
-* Manage capital infrastructure projects totalling over $2.8 Million over 18 months
-* Supervise all Human Resources, Operational, and Financial aspects of center
+* Create 3-5 grant proposals per year and report progress to funding agency
-* Performance management of 5 administrative support personnel
+* Management of 5 administrative support personnel

 [comment20]: <> (* Formalize procedures and best practices and improve general workflow
 * Streamline process to enable and empower center programs and goals)